eigenmiao/Rickrack/SECURITY.md

 | v2.5.24-x2d2s2-stable | :x:                |

 ## Reporting a Vulnerability
-Please send email to eigenmiao@outlook.com with the requested information listed below (as much as you can provide):
+Please send email to eigenmiao#outlook.com (replace "#" with "@") with the requested information listed below (as much as you can provide):

 * Type of issue (e.g. buffer overflow, etc.)
 * Full paths of source file(s) related to the manifestation of the issue